brando90/isabelle-gym/README.md

 Esentially, you want to be able to call `isabelle console` (or `isabelle` whatever) in your terminal under any directory.

+## Discussion and question

+Consider opening a discussion post before an issue if your post is more of a question or discussion about new features: https://github.com/brando90/isabelle-gym/discussions

 ## Citation

 If you find our code useful consider citing us: